PH133-30 Introduction to Philosophy

 By the end of the module, students should be able to:

-- Understand main debates in key subject areas of philosophy, such as moral and political philosophy, epistemology and metaphysics, aesthetics, continental philosophy, and logic.
+- Understand main debates in key subject areas of philosophy, such as moral and political philosophy, epistemology and metaphysics, aesthetics, and continental philosophy.

 - Articulate their own view of the relative merits of different positions in key debates and engage critically with other points of view.